 Once the raw data processing (p.
-18) of your powder diffraction data has been accomplished, you are ready to determine the phases that are present in your sample, i.e. to perform a qualitative analysis.
+18) of your powder diffraction data has been accomplished, you are ready to determine the phases that are present in your sample.

 "Qualitative analysis" means the determination of the phases that are present in your sample.
-Typically, this analysis is based on the Bragg peaks (positions and intensities) found in your sample's powder diffraction pattern.
+For this, any additional information about the sample that you may have should be applied first before we start to analyze your diffraction pattern.